oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ## How to Join

-There are three basic steps to joining:
+There are two basic steps to joining:

-1. Set up a node on the Oasis Network today.
-Documentation of how to do so is [here][setup-docs]. **Please only set up one node per entity for the competition.**

-2. [Sign up here][sign-up-form].
-Note that you will need to sign a waiver as a part of this process.
-It is linked in the signup form.
+1. [Sign this waiver][sign-up-form].

-3. Send us your Entity Package.
-See: [Creating an Entity Package](./creating-an-entity-package.md). **To join the competition's genesis block, you must complete this step by January 13, 2020 at 00:00 UTC**
+2. Send us your Entity Package.
+See: [Creating an Entity Package](./creating-an-entity-package.md). **To join the competition's genesis block, you must complete this step by January 13, 2020 at 00:00 UTC.
+We suggest only one node per entity for the competition.**

+3. To get ready and prepared, set up a node on the Oasis Network today.
+   Documentation of how to do so is [here][setup-docs].

 *Note: If possible, please use the same github handle and email address for all 3 steps*

+### Goal of The Quest

+We hope to use a staking competition to do a few things:

+1. Stress test the beta version of the Oasis Network before it Mainnets and give feedback on what’s working - and what’s not.
+2. Give operators a chance to test drive the network and their setups.
+3. Give a diverse group of operators an opportunity to earn rewards that can be used to stake on the Oasis Network Mainnet.
+4. Expand and further empower a community of data privacy advocates around the Oasis Network.

 ## Competition Kickoff